Author: Sophie Jordan

 Cover: It's very sexy, slightly generic, but has a good color scheme and font style that will appeal to people on the shelves and digitally.

-Copy: Received from publisher and author for review (Thank you, Bee and Dutton!!)
+Copy: Received from publisher/publicist for review (Thanks, Heather and Harper Collins!)